 Academic Enrichment refers to no one area of the education of a young person and as such appears in all areas of school life.
 Young people have a greater capacity to reach academic potential if their curriculum is enriched with physical activity, social support, community involvement and an awareness of the needs of others, sufficient time to learn in a conducive atmosphere, good nutrition, time to read, and a challenging and varied learning environment where the opportunities have no boundaries.

-Beyond the classroom, subject specific study trips, exchange programmes in this country and abroad, an extensive regular programme of co-curricular opportunities, provision for the Extended Project Qualification (EPQ) in the sixth form (soon to be available to M5 and U5), academic extension provided by internal and national competitions and challenges, and tutoring, offer more focused enrichment.
-For many, visits to top universities for study days can be incredibly motivating experiences.
+Beyond the classroom, subject-specific study trips, exchange programmes in this country and abroad, provision for the Extended Project Qualification (EPQ) or Extended Essay (IB) in the sixth form, Higher Project Qualification in M5, academic societies, and academic extension provided by internal and national competitions and challenges, and tutoring, offer more focused enrichment.

-Six years ago, using the model of the IB Learner Profile, we developed a learner profile for all girls across the school.
-The SG Learner Profile is a framework by which we encourage all members of our school community to be communicative, open-minded, enquiring, balanced, principled, caring, reflective and knowledgeable; they should also be thinkers and risk-takers.
+The SG Learner Profile uses the model of the IB Learner Profile as a framework by which we encourage all members of our school community to be communicative, open-minded, enquiring, balanced, principled, caring, reflective and knowledgeable; they should also be thinkers and risk-takers.

 Louise Orton (Deputy Head, Teaching and Learning)